 What Other Safe Methods Are There to Delay My Period?

-As we mentioned before, if you are currently taking the combined contraceptive pill, you can run the packs together without a seven-day break to delay your period.
+If you are currently taking the combined contraceptive pill, you can run the packs together without a break to delay your period.

 Other options are available from your GP, so speak to them if neither of these seem suitable.